-The last time we checked in we had a very intriguing Miami Open Special.
+In our last edition of pro tennis news, we had a very intriguing Miami Open Special.
 This time we have another Masters 1000 in the Monte Carlo Masters, alongside several other good tournaments.

 If you weren’t able to keep up with everything going on, we’ve got your back.
 Below are the tournament news/results, top headlines, and spotlight story!

 ATP & WTA Tournament News and Results: Monte Carlo Masters, Volvo Car Open, & More

 Top players would fall, a maiden Masters 1000 champion would arise, and much more during these past two weeks of tournaments.

 Monte Carlo Masters (ATP 1000)

 Singles: (4) Stefanos Tsitsipas defeated (6) Andrey Rublev 6-3, 6-3 to win his first Masters 1000 title.

 Story: The UK’s Dan Evans would upset World No. 1 Novak Djokovic in the round of 16, Rublev would get the better of Rafael Nadal in the quarterfinals, and Stefanos Tsitsipas wouldn’t drop a set en route to the championship.
 The 2021 Monte Carlo Masters really was a tournament to remember, and, if you thought Nadal was an automatic bid for the French Open this year, surely your mind has been changed after this tournament.